altaga/Near-Extinct-Bird-Detector/README.md

 <img src="./Images/path.png">

-- **Install Dep**: La primera vez que lo abras presiona el boton para instalar las dependencias del programa.
+- **Install Dep**: The first time you open it, press the button to install the program's dependencies.
-- **Refresh Ports**: Refresca los serial ports conectados a la pc.
+- **Refresh Ports**: Refresh the serial ports connected to the pc.
-- **Browse Bin File**: Buscar el bin a instalar en el dispositivo.
+- **Browse Bin File**: Searches the file in the bin.
-- **Program**: Programa el bin en el dispositivo seleccionado, una vez termine de flashear el dispositivo deberas ver una respuesta se success.
+- **Program**: Program the bin on the selected device, once you finish flashing the device you should see a "success" response.

 Video Demo: Click on the image

 [![demo](./Images/icon.ico)](https://youtu.be/MzutQS3lmEE)

-La funcion de este programa es puramente la de agilizar el proceso de flash del device desde la linea de comandos.
+The function of this program is purely to speed up the flash process of the device from the command line.

 # Capture Data:

-Para tener una data fiable de los cantos de aves de mi pais y poder realizar una prueba correcta del dispositivo, decidi utilizar los cantos de esta "base de datos" como input para el entrenamiento de mi modelo.
+In order to have a reliable data of the bird songs of my country and to be able to carry out a correct test of the device, It was decided to use the songs of this "database" as input for the training of the model.

-#### **Data**: (La pagina esta en español asi que les dejo la version traducida por google translate)
+#### **Data**: (The web page is in Spanish so I leave the version translated by google translate)
 https://translate.google.com/translate?sl=es&tl=en&u=https://www.biodiversidad.gob.mx/cienciaciudadana/cantos_aves_cdmx

-Para esta prueba decidi utilizar los datos de las siguientes 6 aves al azar.
+For this test I decided to use the data from the following 6 random birds.

 * Beryllium hummingbird
 * Mexican carpenter